 Trailhead: Tall Trees Trailhead (additional permit required for access road, summer only), Redwood Creek Trailhead (summer only) or Orick Rodeo Grounds

 Mileage to campground: 7 miles from the Tall Trees Trailhead, 3 miles from the Redwood Creek Trailhead or 6 miles from the Orick Rodeo Grounds.
 Several loop options for horses on theOrick Horse Trails.

 Difficulty Level:Moderate to strenuous

 Description: Located in the Redwood Creek area, walk through old-growth redwoods to camp.
 Picnic tables, bear proof lockers, fire pits, toilet, non-potable water (treat from creek), and a corral.
 No more than 12 stock animals are permitted.
 Free backcountry permit required.

-Difficulty Level: Moderate.
+Difficulty Level: Moderate to strenuous.

 Description: Located along a stretch of Redwood Creek, the gravel bars offer the only area in the parks where dispersed camping is permitted.
 Dispersed camping is allowed anywhere on the gravel bars between the first seasonal bridge (1.5 miles from trailhead) and no closer than ¼-mile (½-km) of the Tall Trees Grove.